U.S. Park Police Jobs

 Job Description: A day in the life of a U.S. Park Police Officer

-The job of a U.S. Park Police officer is similar to that of a regular municipal or county officer – the primary difference is jurisdiction, as park police work within specific areas designated by the USPP officers patrol park areas, monitoring for criminal activity, conduct investigations and apprehend suspected criminals.
+The job of a U.S. Park Police officer is similar to that of a regular municipal or county officer – the primary difference is jurisdiction, as park police work within specific areas designated by the USPP officers patrols park areas, monitoring for criminal activity, conduct investigations and apprehend suspected criminals.
 They may also be called upon to provide protective services to U.S. monuments and memorials.

 General Requirements and Training